Abner261/alx-higher_level_programming/0x05-python-exceptions/README.md

 NOTE:

-[a]The python script will be launched using the -u option (Force stdout to be unbuffered).
+- The python script will be launched using the -u option (Force stdout to be unbuffered).
-[b]It is strongly advised to either use setbuf(stdout, NULL);
+- It is strongly advised to either use setbuf(stdout, NULL);
 or fflush(stdout) in your C functions IF you choose to use printf.
 The reason to that is that Pythonsprintand libCs printf don’t share the same buffer, and the output can appear disordered.